onomatopoetica/react-employee-directory/README.md

 ## Demo

-#### The following is an overview of the application in operation and rendering of the budget tracker app.
+#### The following is an overview of the application in operation and rendering of the employee directory app.

 <img src="./src/components/employeesort.gif" alt="app video" width="900" height="auto"> <br>